the-Obsessed-Maniacs/ChunkDistributor/docs/UserInterface.md

 # Chunk Distribution Visualizer - UI explanations
-All in all I belive the user interface is kind of self-explaining.
+All in all I believe the user interface is kind of self-explaining.
 Anyhow, the creator of a thing always thinks that, but mostly it isn't true.

 The tool starts up like this, in the [`Page Filler Algorithmus` mode](#Mode-Page-Filler-Algorithm)